PhantomGamers/gearBot/README.md

 </p>

 # gearBot
-bdo gear database, super simple just recently finished coverting the main into cogs which helps for readability.
+bdo gear database, super simple just recently finished coverting the main into cogs which helps for readability...

 ## General Use